Average Trucking Insurance Costs in 2026

 The minimum liability insurance requirements under FMCSA regulations are structured based on the type of cargo transported.
 For-hire carriers transporting general freight must carry a minimum of $750,000 in combined single limit liability coverage.
 Carriers hauling oil and other non-bulk hazardous substances face a $1 million minimum.
 Carriers transporting bulk hazardous materials, including compressed gases and certain explosives, must carry $5 million in liability coverage.
 These minimums apply to all interstate carriers regardless of fleet size, meaning a single owner-operator faces the same minimum requirements as a 500-truck fleet.

 Cargo insurance requirements under federal law are relatively modest.
 FMCSA requires for-hire motor carriers to carry a minimum of $5,000 per vehicle and $10,000 per occurrence in cargo coverage.
 However, these minimums are considered inadequate for real-world operations.
 A single truckload of consumer electronics, pharmaceuticals, or specialty foods can easily exceed $100,000 in value.
-Shippers, brokers, and load boards routinely require cargo limits of $100,000 to $250,000, and carriers hauling high-value commodities may need $500,000 or more.
+Shippers, brokers, and load boards routinely require higher cargo limits, and carriers hauling high-value commodities may need more.

 To demonstrate compliance with FMCSA insurance requirements, motor carriers must file specific forms with the federal government.
 The BMC-91 form, filed by the insurance company, provides proof of the required liability coverage.
 The BMC-91X form serves the same purpose but is filed by a surety company rather than an insurance company.
 The BMC-34 form provides proof of cargo insurance for for-hire carriers.
 These filings must remain active and current at all times.
 If your insurance carrier cancels or non-renews your policy and the filing is withdrawn, FMCSA will issue a notice that your operating authority is at risk.

 Beyond federal requirements, carriers must also comply with the insurance laws of every state in which they operate.
 Some states impose minimum insurance requirements that exceed the federal minimums.
 California, for example, requires certain intrastate carriers to carry higher liability limits.
 Illinois has specific requirements for vehicles operating within its borders.
 Carriers based in major trucking hubs like Dallas, Houston, Atlanta, and Chicago must ensure their insurance programs satisfy both federal and state requirements simultaneously.
-CPK Insurance specializes in helping trucking companies navigate these overlapping regulatory frameworks.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.

 How to Save on Trucking Insurance